sls1j/caveSpy/Readme.md

 ```

 ## Roadmap
+* Add a scripting language to make it easier to configure
 * Add directionality and intensity to the hillshading
 * Add false coloring for slope angle
 * Add the ability to use the colors supplied from LIDAR in LAS point format 2 and 3